Forsen: Community

-Forsen's stream community, known as the "Forsen Boys" or "Forsen Bajs", has gained notoriety of its own through its practice of stream sniping, especially in games like PUBG.
+Forsen's stream community, known as the "Forsen Boys" or "Forsen Bajs", has gained notoriety of its own through its practice of stream sniping, especially in games like PUBG: Battlegrounds.
 Stream snipers in Forsen's community are noted for locating Forsen in-game and playing loud music and audio through voice chat, and represent a point of appeal for Forsen's audience.
 In 2018, the Darwin Project Invitational tournament was disrupted by the infiltration of a match lobby by Samme1g, a stream sniper in Forsen's community.

-The community is also known for its practice of spamming, and its resulting popularization of internet memes and Twitch emotes.
-The spread of notable emotes such as "MonkaS" and "PepeHands" (images of Pepe the Frog) have been attributed to Forsen's community on Reddit.
+The community is also known for its practice of spamming in Twitch chats and the popularization of internet memes and Twitch emotes.
+The spread of notable emotes, such as "monkaS" and "PepeHands" (images of Pepe the Frog), have been attributed to Forsen's community on Reddit.
 Their references to Ugandan action-comedy film Who Killed Captain Alex? have also helped popularise the Ugandan Knuckles meme.
-In January 2018, a warped image of Fors' face ("forsenE") became the most-used emote on Twitch worldwide.
+In January 2018, a warped image of Forsen's face ("forsenE") became the most-used emote on Twitch worldwide.

 Forsen's moderation of the community has been described as "permissive" and "laissez-faire", and in 2015, he distanced himself from their actions and the "Forsen Boys" label.
 That year, streamer Katy Coe became the target of sexual harassment from members of Forsen's community, culminating in Forsen banning links to her channel after Coe posted to Reddit denouncing the behavior.
 In 2017, Forsen received a 24-hour ban from Twitch after members of his community spammed the n-word in the 2017 Awesome Games Done Quick chat room.